Web

 Is there someone always working at the transmitter site?

-Yes, whenever we are on the air, which is 24 hours per day, seven days per week, 365 days per year, there is always at least one employee on site.
-Sometimes there are many people on site.
-While most of the transmitter functions are computer-controlled, a human operator always turns them on and off, takes hourly transmitter readings, and he or she is on standby for any problem that might occur.
+WRMI is on the air 24 hours per day, seven days per week, 365 days per year.
+Sometimes there are many people on site, although one person can operate the whole facility.
+While most of the transmitter functions are computer-controlled, a human operator always turns them on and off, takes regular transmitter readings, and he or she is on standby for any problem that might occur.

 Is all of your programming simulcast on the Internet?

-No, only the programming on 9955 kHz and our "System D" programming which goes out on various frequencies at different times.
-That can be heard on our website at www.wrmi.net and on Shoutcast and TuneIn, among other sites.
+No, at present only the programming on 9955 kHz is simulcast on our Internet stream.
+That can be heard on our website at www.wrmi.net and on Shoutcast, TuneIn, Streema, Radio.garden and many other sites.
 All other programming is broadcast only on shortwave frequencies.

 How many people work at WRMI?

-We currently have a staff of about 11 persons, mostly transmitter operators.
-Most of our employees have worked for Radio Miami International or Family Radio for 20 years or more, so they have lots of experience in shortwave broadcasting.
+We currently have a staff of about 7 persons.
+Most of our employees have worked for Radio Miami International or Family Radio for 20-40 years, so they have lots of experience in shortwave broadcasting.

 Do you receive any funding from the U.S. government?